nitram509/lib-bpmn-engine/README.md

 A BPMN engine, meant to be embedded in Go applications with minimum hurdles, and a pleasant developer experience using it.
-This approach can increase transparency for non-developers.
+This approach can increase transparency of code/implementation for non-developers.

 This library is meant to be embedded in your application and should not introduce more runtime-dependencies.
-Hence, there's not DB-support built nor planned.
+Hence, there's no database support built nor planned.
 Also, the engine is not agnostic to any high availability approaches, like multiple instances or similar.

-Think of an OpenAPI/Swagger spec can be served with your service - such could be done with a BPMN file.

 ### Philosophies around BPMN

-The BPMN specification in its core is just about the rectangles, arrows, and how to interpret them.
+The BPMN specification in its core is a set of graphical symbols (rectangles, arrows, etc.) and a standard definition about how to read/interpret them.
 With this foundation, it's an excellent opportunity to enrich transparency or communication or discussions about implementation details.
 So BPMN has a great potential to support me as a developer to not write documentation into a wiki but rather expose the business process via well known symbols/graphics.

+There's a conceptual similarity in usage between BPMN and OpenAPI/Swagger.
+As developers, on the one hand side we often use OpenAPI/Swagger to document our endpoints, HTTP methods, and purpose of the (HTTP) interface, our services offer.
+Hence, we enable others to use and integrate them.
+With BPMN on the other hand it can be conceptual similar, when it comes to share internal behaviour of our services.
+I see even larger similarity, when it comes to the question: *How do I maintain the documentation?*
+Again, on the one hand side with OpenAPI/Swagger, we tend to either use reflection and code generators or we follow the API spec first approach.
+The later one is addressed by this library in the BPMN context: **Business Process spec first approach**

 ## Build status